A mathematical study of the excess growth rate: Excess growth rate: properties and interconnections

-We establish some mathematical properties of the excess growth rate, some of which were given in \cite{PW13}.
-All of these properties have clear financial meanings that will be carefully explained.
+In Section \ref{sec:egr.properties}, we establish some mathematical properties of the excess growth rate.
+The underlying financial intuition will be carefully explained but is not required to follow the mathematical development.
 In Section \ref{sec:relative entropy}, we show that these properties (as well as Lebesgue measurability) uniquely characterize the excess growth rate up to a multiplicative constant.
+Then, in Sections \ref{sec:variational}--\ref{sec:probabilistic}, we show that the excess growth rate arises naturally not only in finance but also in statistical physics, information theory, and probability theory.